Warning! There have been changes to the course - please refer to the transition information

 Applicants need to meet Curtin's English Language requirements.
 You normally need ONE of the following:

 - Successful completion of the Special Tertiary Admissions Test (STAT) Written English (WE)*

 - The required score on the International English Language Testing System (Academic)* English proficiency test (or equivalent):

 *Please note these tests are only valid for two years.

-Please refer to the 'Minimum English Language Proficiency Requirements' document at http://students.curtin.edu.au/local/docs/English_List.pdf.
+Please refer to the 'Minimum English Language Proficiency Requirements' document at https://study.curtin.edu.au/applying/english-language-requirements/.

-Working with Children Check
+Working with Children Clearances and Certifications

 Professional Experience Placements

 Placements must be undertaken on a full-time basis for the number of days shown in a continuous block and students need to plan carefully to ensure they are able to meet this commitment.
-There is a total of 105 days of professional experience in the degree, which satisfies all states' requirements for teacher registration.
+There is a total of 105 days of professional experience in the degree, which satisfies all States' requirements for teacher registration.

 None of the four professional experience placements can be broken or split into shorter periods.